massquantity/LibRecommender/docs/source/user_guide/feature_engineering.rst

 a user has appeared in training data, but his/her location doesn't exist in training data's ``location`` feature.

 How do we handle these changing feature problems?
-Fortunately, LibRecommender can handle them elegantly.
+Fortunately, LibRecommender can deal with them elegantly.

 If you want to predict or recommend with specific features, the usage is pretty straightforward.
 For prediction, just pass the ``feats`` argument, which only accepts ``dict`` or ``pands.Series`` type: